Ran (film): Plot

 With Taro dead, Jiro becomes the Great Lord of the Ichimonji clan, and moves into the First Castle.
+Tango, learning that Jiro is considering sending assassins after Hidetora, rides off to alert Saburo.
 Lady Kaede seduces Jiro, and demands that he kill Lady Sue and marry her instead.
 Jiro orders Kurogane to do the deed, but he refuses, seeing through Kaede's perfidy.
 Kurogane then warns Sue and Tsurumaru to flee.
-Tango, learning that Jiro is considering sending assassins after Hidetora, rides off to alert Saburo.

 Saburo's army enters Jiro's territory to find Hidetora, forcing Jiro to hastily mobilize his army.
 A brief truce is reached and Saburo rides off after learning of Hidetora's whereabouts.
+Tsurumaru and Sue arrive at the ruins of the family castle.
+Sue leaves to retrieve the flute Tsurumaru has inadvertently left behind, giving him a picture of Amida Buddha for protection before she departs.
+She never returns.
 Jiro breaks the truce and attacks Saburo's remaining forces, suffering significant losses, and is forced to retreat when informed that the armies of the neighbouring lords are marching on the First Castle.
 Saburo tracks down Hidetora, who has partially recovered his sanity, and the two reconcile.
 However, Saburo is shot and killed by one of Jiro's assassins.
 Overcome with grief, Hidetora dies on his son's body.
-Tsurumaru and Sue arrive at the ruins of the family castle.
-Sue leaves to retrieve the flute Tsurumaru has inadvertently left behind, giving him a picture of Amida Buddha for protection before she departs.
-She never returns.

 As the First Castle is besieged, Kurogane learns of Sue's death, and confronts Kaede.
-After confessing that her plot was revenge against the entire Ichimonji clan for massacring her family, Kaede is killed by Kurogane.
+After confessing that her plot was revenge against the entire Ichimonji clan for massacring her family, Kaede is beheaded by Kurogane.
 Jiro, Kurogane and all Jiro's men subsequently die in battle.
 A funeral procession is held for Saburo and Hidetora.
-Meanwhile, left alone in the castle ruins, Tsurumaru trips, dropping the Amida Buddha image Sue had given to him.
+Meanwhile, left alone in the castle ruins, Tsurumaru trips, dropping the Amida Buddha image that Sue had given to him.